truthcoin/www.truthcoin.info/_posts/2018-06-21-bit-assets.md

 [^3]: Although, if users try to combine multiple huge outputs into a single output, they would likely experience integer overflow.
 Frankly, shouldn't 18.4 quintillion be enough?

+\* These are not actually Satoshis anymore, because satoshi is a unit of BTC, which these are not.

 As I will explain in the section after this one, not all of these outputs will be interpreted as being BTC-outputs.
 Instead, for the first two outputs, the "type" will have switched to that of the newly created asset.
 By normal Bitcoin standards, it would appear that this txn is spending more BTC than it loaded, but that is not the case here, because the first two outputs will not be interpreted as "Bitcoins".

 ![image](/images/create-bitasset.png)

-\* These are not actually Satoshis anymore, because satoshi is a unit of BTC, which these are not.
+Above: A "version 10" transaction.
+I will use this format --a transaction with special "prefix bytes"-- several times.

-Note: this project should probably ban the existence or spending of 0-value inputs.
+This project should probably ban the existence or spending of 0-value inputs.
 This is because this project aims to create digitally scarce assets, and this goal is more difficult to achieve if you can spend "zeros" in the same way that you can spend "ones" (in other words, if "having zero of an asset" is meaningfully similar to "having non-zero of it").

 #### ii.
 Identifiers